|

 Types Of Chemical Peels – Complete Guide

 Exfoliation is an essential step in any skincare routine.
 It allows new cells to come to the surface and create a radiant glow.
-Exfoliating can improve your skin’s texture, elasticity, and even combat signs of aging or reduce dark spots.

-Physical exfoliation is the most popular form of exfoliation at home because it typically uses microbeads in a scrub to slough off the skin from the surface.
-This form of exfoliation may not be as effective as chemical exfoliants or chemical peels.
+Physical exfoliation is the most popular form of exfoliation at home because it typically uses microbeads in a scrub to slough dead skin cells from the surface.

-Chemical peels are a professional procedure performed by a licensed esthetician or dermatologist.
 While you can use over-the-counter chemical exfoliants at home, you still risk damaging your skin if you don’t follow a supportive skincare routine.

-Chemical peels can treat various skin concerns like acne, hyperpigmentation, fine lines, wrinkles, and more.
-There is a chemical peel for almost every skin type and varying levels of intensity based on your needs.
+There is a chemical peel for almost every skin type, with varying levels of intensity to suit your needs.

-So what are the types of chemical peels?
-There are three main types of chemical peels categorized by intensity, and they each use a chemical exfoliant to treat the skin.
-It’s always best to consult with a derm to find the best peel for you.
+There are three main types of chemical peels, categorized by intensity, that each use a chemical exfoliant to treat the skin.
+It’s always best to consult with a dermatologist to find the best peel for you.

 What Is A Chemical Peel?

 These peels are performed by a licensed dermatologist or skin care specialist and executed in a professional setting.
-These skincare pros will identify what chemical peel and solution will work the best for you.

 Chemical peels can be highly intense, and it’s crucial to follow a supportive skincare routine before and after a chemical peel.